j-enk/IT2901-25-elfryd/battery-sensor/broker/README.md

 You can test the system using the provided utility scripts:
 - `seed.sh`: Send sample battery data
 - `battery_generator.sh`: Generate continuous battery readings
-- `mqtt_monitor.sh`: Monitor MQTT messages in real-time
+- `db_monitor.sh`: Monitor database activity in real-time

 ## Support and Contribution

-For questions or issues, please contact the Elfryd project team.
+For questions or issues, please contact the contributors of the broker system:

+- Martin Vågseter Jakobsen (main developer)
+- Magnus Hansen Åsheim (contributor)